 Some people may require a night mouth guard because of a condition known as Bruxism.
 Bruxism, also commonly known as teeth grinding or clenching, is painful and destructive for the teeth.
 It is a common condition affecting many individuals.
-It is treated through night mouthguards, also known as nocturnal bite plates or bite splints.
+It is treated through night mouthguards, also known as nocturnal bite plates or bite splints, and similar to sports guards worn for physical activity.
 The right type of mouthguard for a patient is prescribed depending on the severity of bruxism.
 Many individuals are not aware of the fact they suffer from bruxism.
 Our experts at Elliott Dentistry recommend that you immediately get a checkup if you experience the associated symptoms.

 Occasional grinding does not have any adverse effects.
 However, long term bruxism can cause broken teeth, enamel loss, and in more severe cases, tooth loss.
 When suffering from bruxism, the common symptoms are teeth grinding, waking up with a dull headache, facial pain, and jaw soreness.
 Affected individuals may also experience fatigue from lack of sleep.
 The exact source of bruxism is not known, but stress and anxiety are said to play a leading role.
 Also, there can be other causes, including alcoholism, caffeine, smoking, snoring, sleep apnea, crooked teeth, or an abnormal bite.

 When you place the mouthguard between your teeth before sleeping, it acts as a protective barrier.
 If you clench your jaw during sleep, the night mouthguard lightens tension and cushions the jaw muscles, providing a great deal of relief.
 The cushioning helps prevent jaw and facial pain and protects the tooth enamel from acquiring damage.